HL7/davinci-pdex-plan-net/fsh/ig-data/input/pagecontent/index.md

 <img src="Slide3.png" alt = "Relationships Between Payer Directory Resources -- Endpoints" style="height:auto;float:none;align:middle;"  />

 </h4>Credits</h4>
 This IG was developed by the MITRE Corporation under the direction of the authors using [FHIR Shorthand syntax](https://build.fhir.org/ig/HL7/fhir-shorthand/) and the [SUSHI tookit](https://github.com/FHIR/sushi),  a free, open source toolchain from the MITRE Corporation.
-The capability statements were developed with support of tools and generous guidance from Eric Haas.
+Generous guidance on FHIR Shorthand and sushi was provided by Chris Moessel.
+The capability statements were developed with support of tools and generous guidance from Eric Haas, and received critical review by Yengibar Manasyan.

 <h4>Authors</h4>